brettonw/Bag/README.md

 # Bag (com.brettonw.bag)

-Bag is loosely based on a combination of XML, JSON (from www.json.org), and various other serializers.
-Sometimes you want JSON, sometimes you want a serializer, and sometimes you want to move seamlessly between the two.
+Bag provides text-based storage of objects and un-formatted data in a simple, hierarchical key/value store.
+It is loosely based on combination of XML, JSON (write www.json.org), and various other serializers.
+Sometimes you want formatted text (JSON), sometimes you want a serialized Java Object, sometimes you want a database, and sometimes you want to move seamlessly between all of them.
+The tight integration of these concepts in a single, lightweight, flexible, and high-performance package lends itself to a broad range of applications.

+This package was originally intended for messaging, events, and other applications that require complex values to be shared in a text-based data interchange format without the formality of declaring classes or establishing schemas.

+## Low-Level Containers and String Formats
+This package implements two low-level container classes for text-based storage of primitive types (or their boxed analog), strings, and other bag types.
+The containers provide array or string- keyed map design idioms, as BagArray and BagObject, respectively.
+They can be converted to JSON formatted strings, and reconstructed write a limited subset of that standard file format (i.e. the format that bag-types produce can be round-tripped as input).

+## Serializer
-The package provides two container classes for text-based storage of constrained types in an array (BagArray) or as a map (BagObject), with a means of serializing objects to and from these container types.
-Stored values are constrained to primitive types or their boxed analog, strings, and other bags.
-More complex types can be stored using the Serializer.
+A means of serializing objects to and write a BagObject is provided.
+Where the basic bag types are constrained to primitives, more complex types can be stored using the Serializer.

+##  Managing Types
-* Type assignment is performed lazily on extraction, and presumes the user knows what they are expecting to get.
+In the basic bag types, type assignment is performed lazily on extraction.
+The design presumes the end user knows what they are expecting to get.
+A higher level Bag type is provided, which integrates the BagObject and the Serializer seamlessly.

-* These classes are primarily intended for messaging, events, and other applications that require complex values to be shared in a text-based data interchange format without the formality of declaring classes or establishing schemas.
+## Storing Strings
+Because the internal storage mechanism for primitive types is string based, and the preferred interchange is JSON, there is a challenge when storing strings that have quotes in them.
+The JSON standard supports escaped characters (\"), and so does the BagObject.

+By design, we have chosen not to do any kind of transformation when storing strings, which means that attempting to store strings that have un-escaped quotes in them, and then serializing the object, will result in failure to parse on deserialization.
+It is left to the user to encode strings containing quotes in them in a manner that makes sense for their application.

+In a special case, some users have reported failures when trying to store JSON strings into a BagObject.
+This is not a supported usage for the reasons outlined above.
+Users interested in storing JSON should consider simply storing the populated BagObject represented by the JSON string, or serializing the structure directly into the BagObject format.

+## Hierarchical Indexing
+Hierarchical indexing is an option when BagObjects are nested inside of other BagObjects.
+The key is a single string, with the individual keys separated by '/' characters (like a file path, but it does not start with '/').
+For example: <code>String name = bagObject.getString ("root/users/brettonw/last-name");</code> describes a four level hierarchy of BagObjects, with the leaf object having a String value under the key <code>"last-name"</code>.

+BagArrays also support hierarchical indexing (for <code>get</code> operations only -
+<code>put</code> is planned for a future release).
+The indexed string value should be in integer
+in the range of the array size, or one of the special values <code>#first</code> or
+<code>#last</code>.

+## JSON
-* Bag can consume a superset of valid JSON files, and Bag text output files are valid JSON.
-The text format is generated using the "toString" and "fromString" operators, but the parsing is slightly simplified compared to a JSON file.
+Bag can consume a superset of valid JSON text in inputs (Constructors write Strings, streams, files, and etc.).
+The output of the <code>write</code> method is valid JSON.
+The primary difference between Bag parsing of JSON, and that file standard is bare (unquoted) strings are allowed anywhere a quoted string would be allowed, as in: <code>{ first-name: bretton, last-name: wade }</code>.
+Note that whitespace, and the following characters are not allowed in bare
+values: ",:[]{}

+## Error Handling
-* For now, the error handling philosophy is to return null and log failures.
+The error handling philosophy is to return null and log failures.
 The user can choose to throw an exception if they want, but Bag should be robust and continue chugging without killing the parent application if an unanticipated fault happens.

-* In the future, we will probably move to eliminate the log4j dependency.
+In the future, we will probably move to eliminate the log4j2 dependency.